Family Food on the Table

 • About

 These healthy chocolate pancakes are whole wheat, naturally sweetened and made without butter or oil.
-They’re great for a fun and special breakfast!
+They're great for a fun breakfast!

 Sometimes you just need chocolate for breakfast.

-And when it’s as clean as this recipe, it doesn’t even make me pause.
+Plus, when it’s as clean as today's healthy chocolate pancakes recipe, it doesn’t even make me pause.

 We’ve got chocolate goodness and it’s also whole wheat and naturally sweetened.
 Such a lovely way to start the day!